-Usually all counseling can be considered under this heading.
-However, students often have complaints which arise from internal or environmental conflicts which are more developmental than situational in nature.
-With the aid of a staff development program, which the University has undertaken and the acquisition of additional qualified staff personnel, considerably more professional resources are available to help students in this area.
-Services include: (1) providing psychological assessment, including individual psychological tests to help diagnose those areas in which students may have problems; (2) providing intensive individual therapeutic counseling for students may have serious emotional disturbances during the period they are in attendance at the University; and (3) recommending treatment on a referral basis for students who may need additional professional services.
-Contact information for the LaTasha Norman Center is located in the front matter of this document.
+Usually, all counseling can be considered under this heading.
+However, students often have complaints that arise from internal or environmental conflicts, which are more developmental than situational.
+With the aid of a staff development program, which the University has undertaken, and the acquisition of additional qualified staff personnel, considerably more professional resources are available to help students in this area.
+Services include: (1) providing psychological assessment, including individual psychological tests to help diagnose those areas in which students may have problems; (2) providing intensive individual therapeutic counseling for students who may have serious emotional disturbances during the period they are in attendance at the University; and (3) recommending treatment on a referral basis for students who may need additional professional services.
+Contact information for the LaTasha Norman Center is located at the front of this document.